Receding Gums vs Healthy Gums: See the Differences with Images

 Healthy Gums vs. Receding Gums: The Key Differences

-Beyond clean, white teeth, healthy gums are just as important to an attractive smile.
-Even if your teeth are perfectly aligned, issues with your gums can be noticeable and affect your overall appearance.
+Beyond clean, white teeth, healthy gums are just as important for a beautiful smile.
+Even if your teeth are perfectly aligned, issues with your gums can be noticeable and affect your smile appearance.

 Healthy gums typically have a pale pink color, though this can vary.
-For example, people with darker skin tones may have brownish pigmentation due to melanin production.
+People with darker skin tones may have brownish pigmentation due to melanin production.

 They should also be firm to the touch.
 When you press gently with your finger, healthy gums should offer some resistance.
 If gums become inflamed, they soften and may feel loose.